 - Process optimization and stability

-Pharmaceutics also provides excellent preparation for a medical career in any other health profession.
+Pharmaceutics also provides excellent preparation for a medical career in a variety of other health professions.
+For students interested in becoming a Pharmacist, we invite you to explore our PharmD program.

 The PhD in pharmaceutics requires: